Skip to content

 Use the IAM policy simulator with the AWS CLI

-To simulate an existing IAM policy entity, run the AWS CLI command simulate-principal-policy similar to the following:
+To simulate a current IAM policy entity, run the simulate-principal-policy AWS CLI command:

 Simulate resource-based policies